DucanKir/pacman/readme.md

   }
 }
 ```
 I felt more comfortable with JavaScript, CSS and HTML, learned new things and managed to solve difficult problems.
-Creating this game was challenging but fun.
+Creating this game was challenging but fun. :octocat:

 ## Future Content:
 In future I would like to add some features to this game.
 For example I would like ghosts to change colour when they are running away from Pac-Man.